Asutosh11/RxJava-explained-in-a-simple-way/README.md

 5. You get two list of same size, list 1 and list 2.
 See this situation.
 Fire API 1 -> Get list 1, Fire API 2 - > Get list 2.
 For every item in list 1 or list 2,  Fire API 3 with parameters object of list 1 and object of list 2.
 How can you achieve that ?

 6. Let’s suppose you have a home screen (MainActivity).
-On the MainActivity, you have 3 RecyclerView (RecyclerView 1, RecyclerView 2, RecyclerView 3) placed in a vertical order one after the other in a LinearLayout -
+On the MainActivity, you have 3 RecyclerView (RecyclerView1, RecyclerView2, RecyclerView3) placed in a vertical order one after the other in a LinearLayout -

-   RecyclerView 1, gets updated after getting the data from SQLite database.
+   RecyclerView1, gets updated after getting the data from SQLite database.
-   RecyclerView 2 and RecyclerView 3 get updated after getting data from an API call.
+   RecyclerView2 and RecyclerView3 get updated after getting data from an API call.

    In Synchronous programming, how would you do it ?
 If you have a plan to execute it in the traditional way line by line,     there is one problem that you might face.
-That is, RecyclerView 2 will not be updated until the updation of RecyclerView 1 is  over.
-If RecyclerView 1 is taking a lot of time to get updated, you see no data for RecyclerView 2 and RecyclerView 3.
+That is, RecyclerView2 will not be updated until the updation of RecyclerView1 is  over.
+If RecyclerView1 is taking a lot of time to get updated, you see no data for RecyclerView2 and RecyclerView3.

    Will it look good ?